kobe, Japan

 What are the schools in kobe like?

 "1.
 Canadian Academy: The Canadian Academy is an international school located on Rokko Island in Kobe, Japan.
 It offers a curriculum based on the International Baccalaureate (IB) program for students from pre-kindergarten to grade 12.
 The school is known for its multicultural environment, with students from over 30 different countries.
 More information can be found on their website: [https://www.canacad.ac.jp/](https://www.canacad.ac.jp/) 2.
 Marist Brothers International School: Marist Brothers International School is a Catholic international school that provides an American curriculum for students from kindergarten to grade 12.
 The school emphasizes moral and spiritual development alongside academic excellence.
 More details can be found on their website: [https://www.marist.ac.jp/](https://www.marist.ac.jp/) 3.
 Kobe Bilingual School: Kobe Bilingual School is a private institution that offers a bilingual education in English and Japanese for children from 2 to 12 years old.
 The school follows a curriculum that combines elements from both the Japanese and American education systems.
 More information can be found on their website: [http://www.kobeschool.com/](http://www.kobeschool.com/) 4.
 Deutsche Schule Kobe International: Deutsche Schule Kobe International is a German international school that offers a bilingual education in German and English.
 The school caters to students from kindergarten to grade 9 and follows the German school system.
 More details can be found on their website: [https://www.dskobe.org/](https://www.dskobe.org/) 5.
 St. Michael's International School: St. Michael's International School is an Anglican school that offers a British-style education for children aged 3 to 11 years old.
 The school is known for its small class sizes and nurturing environment.
-More information can be found on their website: [https://www.smis.org/](https://www.smis.org/)," explained one expat living in kobe, Japan.
+More information can be found on their website: [https://www.smis.org/](https://www.smis.org/)," wrote an expat with kids at in kobe.

 About the Author